NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Surreptitious Spellcaster.md

 **Prerequisites** Spellmaster Dedication
 * * *
 You've learned that it pays for a Pathfinder to be able to cast spells without being noticed.
-You gain the [[Feats/Conceal Spell|Conceal Spell]] wizard class feat, though it's not a wizard feat for you.
+You gain the [[Conceal Spell|Conceal Spell]] wizard class feat, though it's not a wizard feat for you.
 You also gain a +2 circumstance bonus to Stealth checks to Conceal a Spell and to Deception checks to conceal verbal components.

 *Source: Pathfinder Lost Omens: Character Guide*
 *OGL*